Talk to your kids

 Teenagers respond to being treated as capable thinkers, not as risks to be managed:

-• “I read that [platform] changed their privacy policy.
+• “I read that [app] changed their privacy policy.
 What do you think about that?”

 • “There’s a news story about [topic].
 Have you seen that happen?”